FluentKopimist/Reddit-Sub-Transfer/README.md

 now populate the keys.txt

->open the keys.txt file and enter your "client ids" and your "secrets" for each account along with your usernames and passes
+>open the keys.txt file and enter your "client ids", "secrets", usernames and passes in place of the "$$$$"

 >when you run it, it will tell you what changes it will make